-We also expect to use approximately \$30.0 million of the net proceeds from our initial public offering as consideration for the purchase of Zencoder Inc., which is expected to close during the quarter ending September 30, 2012.
-None of such consideration is expected to be direct or indirect payments to any of the Company's directors or officers or their associates, to persons owning 10% or more of our common stock, or to any of our affiliates.
+We also used approximately \$27.4 million of the net proceeds from our initial public offering as consideration for the purchase of Zencoder, which closed on August 14, 2012.
+None of such consideration was for direct or indirect payments to any of the Company's directors or officers or their associates, to persons owning 10% or more of our common stock, or to any of our affiliates.